AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-18-Rootkits.md

 # if /proc shows a PID that ps doesn't, something is hiding it
 ls /proc/ | grep -v "$(ps aux | awk '{print $2}')"
 ```

+## Real-World Example
+In 2005, Sony BMG shipped music CDs with a hidden rootkit that automatically installed on Windows machines when the CD was played.
+The rootkit hid any file or process with a name starting with `$sys$` from the OS — it was originally designed to prevent CD copying but created a massive security hole.
+Malware authors quickly released viruses that used the `$sys$` prefix to hide themselves completely.
+Sony had infected over 500,000 networks including military and government systems before the rootkit was discovered by security researcher Mark Russinovich using his own Sysinternals tools.